Zoom fatigue no more: Rewatch raises $20M to index, transcribe and store enterprise video content – TechCrunch

 Rewatch has built a system that plugs into Zoom and Google Meet, two of the most-used video tools in the workplace, and automatically imports all of your office’s or team’s video chats into a system.
 This lets you browse libraries of video-based conversations or meetings to watch them on-demand, on your time.
 It also provides transcripts and search tools for finding information in those calls.

 You can turn off the automatic imports, or further customize how meetings are filed or accessibility.
-Sears said that Rewatch can be used for any video created on any platform, for now those require manually importing the videos into the Rewatch system.
+Sears said that Rewatch can be used for any video created on any platform; for now those require manually importing the videos into the Rewatch system.

-Sears also said that over time it will also be adding in ways to automatically turn items from meetings into, say, work tickets to follow them up.
+Sears also said that over time it will also be adding ways to automatically turn items from meetings into, say, work tickets to follow them up.

-While there are a number of transcription services available on tap these days, as well as any number of cloud-based storage providers where you can keep video archives, what is notable about Rewatch’s is that it’s identified the pain point of managing and indexing those archives and keeping them in a single place for many to use.
+While there are a number of transcription services available on tap these days, as well as any number of cloud-based storage providers where you can keep video archives, what is notable about Rewatch is that it has identified the pain point of managing and indexing those archives and keeping them in a single place for many to use.

 In this way, Rewatch is highlighting and addressing what I think of as the crux of the productivity paradox.

-Essentially, it is this: the tech industry has given us a lot of tools to help us work better, but actually, the work required to use those tools can outweigh the utility of the tools themselves.
+Essentially, it is this: The tech industry has given us a lot of tools to help us work better, but actually, the work required to use those tools can outweigh the utility of the tools themselves.

-(And I have to admit, this is one of the reasons why I’ve grown to dislike Slack.
+(And I have to admit, this is one of the reasons I’ve grown to dislike Slack.
 Yes, we all get to communicate on it, and it’s great to have something to connect all of us, but it just takes up so much damn time to read through everything and figure out what’s useful and what is just watercooler chat.)

 “We go to where companies already are, and we automate, pull in video so that you don’t have to think about it,” Sears said.
 “The effort around a lot of this takes a lot of diligence to make sure people are recording and transcribing and distributing and removing.
 We are making this seamless and effortless.”